-These easy healthy berry streusel bars combine two layers of almond oat streusel and one thick layer of berry filling.
+These easy healthy berry streusel bars combine 2 layers of almond oat streusel and 1 thick layer of berry filling.
 They’re made with wholesome ingredients like oats, almond butter, applesauce, berries, and maple syrup.
 By skipping the butter, egg, and other dairy ingredients, these dessert bars are vegan.
-If using certified gluten free oats, they’re gluten free as well!
+If using certified gluten-free oats, they’re gluten free as well!
 Use your favorite berries like blueberries, raspberries, and strawberries.

-> I’ve had this recipe published on my website for years.
+I’ve had this recipe published on my website for years.
 I recently made 2 slight adjustments: the bars are now vegan and by pulsing the oats into a finer cut, they hold their shape MUCH better.
 They’re flavored with almond, cinnamon, maple syrup, and have plenty of berries in each bite.

 Here Why You’ll Love Them

 - 2 layers of cinnamon almond oat streusel

 - Only a handful of easy healthy ingredients

 - Naturally vegan, but you can use an egg if needed